 Much like any other crop, there is a prime season for harvesting coffee.
-I will not go into all of the details of the coffee plant (that may wait for another mailer), but when the plant grows to maturity, it will yield a cluster of fruit.
+As I have mentioned before in other blogs, coffee beans come from a specific coffee-growing plant.
+When the plant grows to maturity, it will yield a cluster of fruit.
 Also referred to as cherries, these fruit clusters are initially green and then ripen into a beautiful shade of red similar to a cherry.
 Within the cherries is a pulp and two oval-shaped beans that once harvested, processed, and roasted become the coffee beans we know and love.

 Coffee likes to grow in a tropical environment, and there is a window close to the equator (known as the Coffee Belt) where coffee grows best.
 This ideal climate is why coffee from the United States is only successfully grown in Hawaii.
 Understanding that coffee needs a specific environment to grow and thrive, you can relate the harvesting patterns of coffee to produce.
 In America, because coffee is so accessible, it almost seems like coffee is available at all times from all different regions.
 That is not the case, especially when it comes to specialty coffee beans.